 The Reintegration Program supports the transition and reintegration of First Nation clients in custody back into the community after completing their sentence at the Whitehorse Correctional Centre (“WCC”).
 The Reintegration Worker works closely with First Nation offenders and their WCC Case Managers to help identify and eliminate barriers to their successful reintegration into the community.
 The overall objective of the program is to reduce recidivism and repeat offending by ensuring that offenders have the best chance possible when they are released from WCC.
 The program is funded by Yukon Justice.

-Yukon Gladue Research & Resource Identification Project.
+Yukon Gladue Research & Resource Identification Project

-The Steering Committee agreed with the following objectives set out in the proposal: conduct research to assess what has been done thus far related to the provision of Gladue Reports in the Yukon territory; conduct a cross jurisdictional analysis to look at what other jurisdictions in Canada have done to date with respect to the provision of Gladue reports; collect and review available data to determine whether or not a Gladue program in the Yukon would be feasible; and, draft some basic protocols and procedures that could help a Gladue program operate.
+The Steering Committee agreed with the following objectives set out in the proposal: conduct research to assess what has been done thus far related to the provision of Gladue Reports in the Yukon territory; conduct a cross-jurisdictional analysis to look at what other jurisdictions in Canada have done to date with respect to the provision of Gladue reports; collect and review available data to determine whether or not a Gladue program in the Yukon would be feasible; and, draft some basic protocols and procedures that could help a Gladue program operates.